 For people in the northern hemisphere, ever wondered why it’s so cold in some areas?
 This 6 minute film explains the role of the polar votex / jet stream in weather variability – published by Yale Climate Forum in January 2014.

-More resources about climate change
+Films about climate change and other resources

 The United States Environmental Protection Agency has produced a thorough explanation of the causes of climate change.